yarnnnyarnnn

 Summarize my week across all platforms every Friday.

-Start with one task.
+Start with one piece of work.